Certificate Program in Demography

 One-credit courses will be offered sequentially within a given semester to fill a standard three-credit time/place slot.
 For example, then, three one-credit courses offered in a given semester will be scheduled back-to-back in a single classroom.

 Core Courses: 9 credits

-DEM 701, Introduction to Demography (three credit hours).
-Topics will include, among others: the demographic transition; aging and mortality; fertility, family planning, and reproductive health; urbanization; migration; family demography, including marriage, living arrangements, and family structure; population and environment; consequences of population growth for economic development; and the demographic future.
+DCP 701, Introduction to Demography (three credit hours).
+This course will review the demographic, social, and economic determinants of fertility, health, mortality and related demographic aspects, and the effects of population size, composition, and structure on social and economic conditions.
+Each week will focus on the predominant themes in these subareas of demography.
+Topics will include, among others: demographic transition; aging and mortality; fertility, family planning, and reproductive health; urbanization; migration; family demography to include marriage, living arrangements, and family structure; population and environment; consequences of population growth for economic development; and the demographic future.

-DEM 701 and DEM 702 are prerequisites for all advanced methods and elective courses.
+DCP 701 and DCP 702 are prerequisites for all advanced methods and elective courses.
 If a student does not possess the necessary prerequisites for a course, then she or he may enroll in the course with the permission of the Coordinator of the certificate program.

 Elective Courses: 6 credits

 Six credits worth of classes must be chosen from a range of courses, varying in the number of credits.
 Proposed electives for the certificate program include courses that relate to any of several major disciplines, such as sociology, economics, public health, and political science.
 Elective courses may include titles such as “Economic Demography,” “Public Health Demography,” “Demography of the Marital Life Course,” “Population and the Environment,” “Politics and Demography,” and “Spatial Demography.”